 Why studying ecol evol feedback matters

 Understanding how the spectacularly diverse ecosystems that sustain life on Earth emerge from ecological and evolutionary processes remains a central goal in biology.
 However, disentangling the relative influence of evolutionary and historical processes, which operate at larger spatial and temporal scales, from local ecological processes remains challenging (Ricklefs 2004).
-Traditionally evolution is view as regulating regional species pools, a process happening largely removed from local ecology (Hubbell, 2001; Cavender-Bares et al., 2009).
-Such studies have reached varied conclusions about the drivers of diversification including competition (Rundle, 2003; Schluter, 2003), predation (Nosil & Crespi, 2006), ecological release (Gillespie, 2009; Yoder et al., 2010) and specialization or generalization (Schluter, 2000; Wellenreuther et al., 2008; Glor, 2010).
+Traditionally evolution is view as regulating regional species pools, a process that is largely removed from local ecology (Hubbell, 2001; Cavender-Bares et al., 2009).
+Studies have reached various conclusions about the drivers of diversification including competition (Rundle, 2003; Schluter, 2003), predation (Nosil & Crespi, 2006), ecological release (Gillespie, 2009; Yoder et al., 2010) and specialization or generalization (Schluter, 2000; Wellenreuther et al., 2008; Glor, 2010).
 Likewise, given finite ecological opportunity, it has been suggested that the rate of diversification should decline as species numbers increase during an adaptive radiation (Harmon et al., 2008; Rabosky & Lovette, 2008; Bokma, 2009) while other arguments highlight the importance of species themselves as a resource base for others, with diversification increasing with species number (Odling-Smee et al., 2003; Erwin, 2008).

-Ecology in turn is viewed as the process acting on standing diversity to pack it into local communities through competition, facilitation and neutral ecological drift (Hubbell, 2001; Tilman, 2004; Bascompte & Jordano, 2007; Borer et al., 2014).
-Recent advances have further refined the causes and consequences of ecological drift (Hubbell, 2001; Rosindell & Phillimore, 2011; Rosindell et al., 2012), re-vitalized classical niche-based mechanisms such as niche partitioning (Tilman, 2004; Chesson, 2000), competition and predation (Borer et al., 2014), and put ecology in a network theoretic context (Williams & Martinez, 2000; Brose et al., 2006; Berlow et al., 2009).
+Ecology in turn is viewed as the process acting on standing diversity to pack it into local communities through competition, facilitation, and neutral ecological drift (Hubbell, 2001; Tilman, 2004; Bascompte & Jordano, 2007; Borer et al., 2014).
+Recent advances have further refined the causes and consequences of ecological drift (Hubbell, 2001; Rosindell & Phillimore, 2011; Rosindell et al., 2012), re-vitalized classical niche-based mechanisms such as niche partitioning (Tilman, 2004; Chesson, 2000), competition and predation (Borer et al., 2014), and put ecology in a theoretical network context (Williams & Martinez, 2000; Brose et al., 2006; Berlow et al., 2009).
 Together, these advances offer even more predictions to be tested about the processes that structure and stabilize trophic interactions.

-While we can observe and test local ecological phenomena, testing evolutionary mechanisms is often based on inference from contemporary patterns of species, genetic or phylogenetic diversity.
+While we can observe and test local ecological phenomena, testing evolutionary mechanisms is often based on inference from contemporary patterns of species, as well as genetic or phylogenetic diversity.
 At the largest spatial scales, studies have typically focused on identifying the abiotic and historical determinants of patterns of species diversity (e.g., Kreft & Jetz 2007; Jetz & Fine 2012).
 At the same time, the increasing accessibility of phylogenetic information for a wide range of groups have helped elucidate the importance of historical processes on contemporary biogeographic patterns of richness (Wiens & Donoghue 2004; Wiens et al 2011).

 What’s missing